Welcome to today's edition of the Rush 24-7 podcast.

 What if Thursday's atrocious slaughter only signals that the worst is yet to come?

-Soldiers and their families are living and bending under a harrowing and unrelenting stress that will not let up any time soon.
+Soldiers and their families are living and bending under a harrowing and unrelenting stress that will not let up anytime soon.

 And the U.S. military could well be reaching a breaking point as the president decides to send more troops to Afghanistan.

-It's hard to draw too many conclusions right now.
+It's hard to draw too many conclusions right now, but we do know this.

 It makes one wonder, though, how much any kind of lockdown will either get at the root causes of soldier stresses or better prepare them for more battle.